SENG499-Company-4/Algorithm-1/README.md

 To use:

 1. Run the server: `uvicorn main:app --reload`
-2. Use some sort of rest client such as Postman, curl, or Thunder Clint and make a POST request to http://localhost:8000/generate
+2. Use some sort of rest client such as Postman, curl, or Thunder Client and make a POST request to http://localhost:8000/generate
 3. Output will be preference data in JSON format!